dmccreary/coderdojo-robots/docs/face-bot.md

 Getting the right setup for the U8g2 library took some time.
 There are several setup options that will work.
 The one I chose is the 4-wire hardware SPI.
-Hardware interfaces are usually a little bit faster than the software interfaces but they also reqired a few more connections.
+Hardware interfaces are usually a little bit faster than the software interfaces but they also required a few more connections.
 Here are the options I selected:

 1. SSD1306 (the name of the display driver)
 2. 128x64 (the size of our display)